 Full master table: Electromagnetic Waves Class 12 Physics Formula Sheet

-The list below captures the three question templates that appear nearly every year across CBSE, JEE Main, and NEET.
-The full year-by-year PYQ map is on the NCERT Solutions page.
+These three question templates appear almost every year across CBSE, JEE Main, and NEET.

 • EM Spectrum band order and uses - NEET 2024, NEET 2023, CBSE 2025.
 The single most recurring template.